folio-org/mod-reservoir/README.md

 This projects has three sub projects:

  * util: a library with utilities to normalize MARC to Inventory.
- * server: The shared index server.
-This is FOLIO module: mod-shared-index.
+ * server: The meta storage server.
+This is FOLIO module: mod-meta-storage
  * client: A client for sending ISO2709/MARCXML records to the server.

 ### Compilation